-A student's normal progress is based on the number of credits attempted at Northwestern College and if applicable, any credits transferred in, and the cumulative grade point average.
-A student is making normal progress toward graduation if he or she has attempted the credits and cumulative grade point average is at or above what's listed below.
+A student's progress is based on the number of credits attempted at Northwestern College and if applicable, any credits transferred in, and the cumulative grade point average.
+Students must earn at least a cumulative grade point average (GPA) of a 2.00 and successfully complete a minimum of 124 earned credit hours in order to graduate and earn a degree from Northwestern College.
+This SAP policy is the same for all students, regardless of whether they receive Title IV assistance, and whether they are full or part-time.
+Satisfactory academic progress is reviewed at the end of each academic semester.
+A student is making satisfactory academic progress toward graduation if he or she has completed the attempted credits and earned the necessary cumulative grade point average as explained below.